-Halkidiki is a peninsula off the Greek mainland that extends southeast away from the city of Thessaloniki, in southern Macedonia. …
+Halkidiki is a peninsula off the Greek mainland that extends southeast away from the city of Thessaloniki, in southern Macedonia.
+The peninsula resemb …

-For people looking for dramatic scenery and beaches which spread out as far as the eye can see, you cannot go wrong with visiting …
+For people looking for dramatic scenery and beaches which spread out as far as the eye can see, you cannot go wrong with visiting the beautiful island …

 The beautiful island of Kos is a Greek Island in the Dodecanese, near the coast of Turkey.
 The island boasts immaculate beaches and dazzling waters, w …